scoatespark/LaMarche-Lab/People.md

   <img src="{{ site.baseurl }}/assets/Eduardo.jpg" alt="Nelson LaMarche" style="width: 150px; height: 200px; object-fit: cover; border-radius: 8px;">
   <div>
     <h3>Eduardo Menoti-Silva</h3>
     <p>Eduardo is a Brazilian guy from the countryside, curious about technology and fascinated by all living things.
 He is interested in computational biology, machine learning, and immunology.
-In his spare time, he spends an alarming number of hours trying to figure out where he is in the world on GeoGuessr.
-Email him at <a href="mailto:eduardo.menotisilva@yale.edu">eduardo.menotisilva@yale.edu</a>.</p>
+In his spare time, he spends an alarming number of hours trying to figure out where he is in the world on GeoGuessr. <br>Email him at <a href="mailto:eduardo.menotisilva@yale.edu">eduardo.menotisilva@yale.edu</a>.</p>
   </div>
 </div>